imaryan2212/BharatGIG/README.md

-# This project is developed under the auspices of BharatGiG.
+# The projects is developed under the auspices of BharatGiG.